BoooC/IC-Contest-Cell-Based/README.md

 - [x] All test patterns have successfully passed both gate-level and RTL simulations.
 Clock period = 20 ns(default).
 - [x] Score = 100

+## 2019 : Image Convolution Circuit Design (CONV)
+The challenge for 2019 was to design a circuit for a convolution algorithm.
+The input data consisted of a single channel with 64x64 data points (4096 in total).
+The first layer involved convolution with two sets of 3x3 kernels and two sets of biases.
+The second layer implemented max pooling with a stride of 2, and the third layer involved flattening, where the data from max pooling (2x32x32) was interlaced in the output.
+The input data format was 20-bit, with the 4 most significant bits as a 4-bit integer and the 16 least significant bits as a 16-bit fraction.

+- **Circuit Design:**
+  - Area: 41333.4 um²
+  - Run Time: 3563661 ns
+  - All patterns, across all layers, successfully passed in both RTL and gate-level simulations under a clock period of 20 ns.

+#### Grade S Standards for 2019:
+- [x] All test patterns across all layers have successfully passed both gate-level and RTL simulations under a clock cycle of 20 ns.
+- [x] Area > 270000 um²

 ---